omul/evtsys_json/README.md

 ﻿# WET

-**Windows Eventlog Transport** is small service for transporting Window's log Event to the Vector collector in JSON format.
+**Windows Eventlog Tosser** is small service for transporting Window's log Event to the Vector collector in JSON format.

 This is another fork of the https://github.com/zensquare/evtsys The page of project here: https://www.zensquare.com/projects/EvtSys